UK TV review: Chernobyl

 Written by Craig Mazin (whose CV also includes The Hangover Part II), the show thrusts us into a chaotic nightmare where the ground is shifting beneath everyone’s feet, in all senses of the word; while scientists try to diagnose what went wrong and how to fix it, politicians make the contaminated water even muddier than it already is, coming up with false truths, alternative facts and half lies to insist everything is ok.

-It’s a theme that resonates all too strongly with the climate change misinformation of today, but Chernobyl is all the more chilling because it doesn’t grandstand over its issues; it’s too busy pointing out the very immediate personal costs at stake.
-Our window onto events is Valery (Jared Harris), a physicist who is approached to be an expert on the panel to address the fallout – an expert who must only answer questions when spoken to and certainly never ask any of his own.
+It’s a theme resonates all too strongly with modern society, particularly when it comes to climate change misinformation, and it’s one that Chernobyl returns to time and time again, with increasing urgency.
+Our window onto events is Valery Legasov (Jared Harris), a physicist who is approached to be an expert on the panel to address the fallout – an expert who must only answer questions when spoken to and certainly never ask any of his own.

 He’s joined by an excellent Paul Ritter, who plays Anatoly, the man in charge within the power plant, who refuses – despite very obvious evidence – that nothing is wrong.
 As men inside the building, and firefighters outside, are ordered to fix the problem, every step that sends unwitting humans into radioactive danger gets more painful to watch.
 Between the gainsaying denials and the political meeting that leaves people cheering Mikhail Gorbachev, it’s like an episode of The Thick of It, if The Thick of It were a horror movie.

-Chernobyl premieres weekly at 9pm every Tuesday on Sky Atlantic.
+Chernobyl is available on Sky Box Sets.
 Don’t have Sky?
-You can watch it online legally in the UK with NOW TV, as part of a £7.99 monthly subscription – with a 7-day free trial for new customers.
+You can watch it online legally in the UK with NOW, as part of a £7.99 monthly subscription – with a 7-day free trial for new customers.